vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 `proposed-commitment-variation = new-proposed-commitment-amount - old-commitment-amount`

 The amendment is actioned in two steps.

 1) the amount is immediately transferred from the party's general account to a temporary "pending" bond account.
 This amount counts towards the stake committed to the market and so in particular can get the market out of liquidity auction.
-2) at the beginning of the next epoch (after the rewards / penalties for present LPs - including the party that's amending - have been evaluated) the amount is transferred from the "pending" bond to the true bond account. ```
+2) at the beginning of the next epoch (after the rewards / penalties for present LPs - including the party that's amending - have been evaluated) the amount is transferred from the "pending" bond to the true bond account.

-Commitment amendmends should be processed in the time order of their latest updates within the epoch.
+Commitment amendments should be processed in the time order of their latest updates within the epoch.
 For example if an LP places an amendment at time `t1`, followed by LP2 placing an amendment at `t2` and the first LP amending again at `t1`, LP2's amendment will be executed first.

 #### Increasing commitment